QuentinRa/blog.quentinra.dev/maths/graph/index.md

 ## Graph coloring problems

-One of the uses of the stable/independent set is for the graph coloring problems.
 You will try to color a graph (vertex/edges) will the least colors.

 * [Vertex coloring](coloring/vertex.md)
 * [Edge coloring](coloring/edges.md)

-What you learned here is very similar to the notion of independent set.
+What you learned here is very similar to the notion of an independent set.
 In fact, you can use Grundy to find a coloration.
 I do not know why we learned those separately.
 Look for [Grundy number or Grundy chromatic number](https://en.wikipedia.org/wiki/Grundy_number).

-A graph coloring problem could be something like "A, B, C, D, E" must pass some tests but they can't be in the same room for the same test.
-We are giving you a table of which tests they are passing and your goal is to find the minimum of rooms needed.
+A graph coloring problem could be something like "A, B, C, D, E" must pass some tests, but they can't be in the same room for the same test.
+We are giving you a table of which tests they are passing, and your goal is to find the minimum of rooms needed.
 You can also have a similar problem like "A, B, C, D, E" can't be in the same room (you got a table of which one can't be with which one) and you have to find at least how many rooms are needed (make a graph of which can't be with which and solve it).

 <hr class="sr">